All food service facilities in Salt Lake County must meet health department regulations.

 We require a minimum of 10 working days for plan review approvals.
 You may not begin work prior to receiving plan approval.

-Our Plan Review Guidelines document (PDF coming soon; call 385-468-3845 for a copy of the guidelines) will help you develop plans that meet the food safety requirements of the Salt Lake County Health Department.
+Plan Review Guidelines will help you develop plans that meet the food safety requirements of the Salt Lake County Health Department.

 Some food service activities present a potential increased risk to public health and therefore require additional regulatory oversight.
-This includes serving uncooked foods such as sushi, activities that require a HACCP plan (such as a sous vide process or reduced-oxygen packaging), or requesting a variance to allow dogs on an outdoor dining patio.
+This includes:

-The Food Protection Bureau will advise you at the time of application if your establishment is subject to any of these circumstances, but more information about our most common special processes is available at the following PDFs:
+The Food Protection Bureau will advise you at the time of application if your establishment is subject to any of these circumstances.

 The Salt Lake County Health Department food sanitation regulation contains hundreds of specific requirements to help protect the public’s health.